EmirK102/Product-Review-Sentiment-Classification-for-E-commerce-Platforms/README.md

 This project is about the creation of an AI model that enables its users to perform sentiment classification in a wide range of languages on written product reviews without the need for professional-grade or outsourced hardware/computational resources.
 This is done by combining two AI models: LibreTranslate and ModernBERT.
 LibreTranslate is used for identifying the language in which reviews are written, and translating the reviews into English if they're in a different language, and ModernBERT is used for classifying the sentiment of English reviews.
 Specifically, for classifying how many stars out of five were given to a product.

+## Problem Definition
+E-commerce platforms face significant challenges in efficiently analyzing multilingual product reviews for sentiment.
+Existing solutions often demand substantial hardware or outsourcing, limiting accessibility and scalability for businesses seeking to understand customer feedback across diverse linguistic backgrounds and accurately classify multi-star ratings.

+## Overview
+This project introduces an accessible AI model for multilingual product review sentiment classification, designed to operate without the need for professional-grade computational resources.
+It integrates LibreTranslate for automatic language detection and translation of reviews into English, and a fine-tuned ModernBERT model for classifying sentiment into 1-5 star ratings based on the translated English text.
+This combined approach allows for efficient and accurate sentiment analysis across various languages, providing valuable insights into customer opinions.

 ## Dataset